jforday12/Decision-Tree-ML/README.md

+#Code Description:
+Given a dataset with 7 wifi signal strengths and associated room the signals were read in.
+This decision tree will learn from the dataset and return with up to 97% accuracy the location of the room given an unseen signal strength.

+The tree is then pruned to save on memory and time requirements.
 # Running the code:

 Running `main.py` will run the cross validation without and with pruning for both datasets and print all the results (confusion matrix, accuracy, recall, F1 etc..).